 What I’m trying to tell you is that our bodies are pretty effin’ efficient.

 So, less carbs = less glucose in your system, which means your body will have to start burning fat as your fuel source.
+In other words, decreased fat storage and decreased body fat percentage and increased good-lookingness.
 Win!

-The other great thing about vegetables is that you can eat as many of them as you like and you’ll never get fat.
-They’re incredibly nutrient dense and calorie light – six servings of broccoli (and who would eat 6 servings at once?) has 180 calories and only 36 grams of carbs.
+The other great thing about vegetables is that they’re incredibly nutrient dense and calorie light – six full servings of broccoli (and who would eat 6 servings at once?) has 180 calories and 36 grams of carbs.
 A single serving of pasta (and NOBODY eats just one serving of pasta) has 200 calories and 42 grams of carbs.